Radiotherapy

 Long-term effects

-Other rare long-term effects include arm swelling or lymphoedema (see page 82) as a result of treatment to the armpit after surgery for breast cancer, and bowel damage following radiotherapy for cancer of the cervix.
 Radiotherapy can cause mouth dryness if the salivary glands are being treated and this can predispose to both tooth decay and gum disease.
 Patients at risk for this problem should have a specialist dental assessment before treatment, and be given advice about caring for their teeth in the future.
 Vaginal dryness can also be a consequence of pelvic radiotherapy and lubricants may be necessary for normal sexual function.
 Growing tissues are also very sensitive to radiotherapy and this has important implications for treatment for children.
-Finally, there is a theoretical long-term risk that another cancer might be caused many years later by the radiation.
-In practice, however, the chance of this happening is extremely low.

 Treatment from the outside